-CAP-based projects benefit from a primary focus on domain, instead of delving into overly technical disciplines, significantly accelerated development, and safeguarded investments in a world of rapidly changing cloud technologies.
+CAP-based projects benefit from a primary focus on domain.
+Instead of delving into overly technical disciplines, we focus on accelerated development, and safeguarding investments in a world of rapidly changing cloud technologies.

 CAP features a mix of broadly adopted open-source and SAP technologies.
 The major building blocks are highlighted below.